 You can't please everyone.

-You can't be responsible for change in the weeks of you only ever follow instructions.
-You've got to create.
+You can't influence change if you only ever follow instructions.
+You must create.

 You can't skip the life lesson on delayed gratification.